joerivanveen/each-domain-a-page/readme.md

 2. Bring in more traffic using landing pages for multiple domains without hassle.

-3. Favicon support for each domain, fallback from child pages to parents.
+3. Favicon support for each domain, fallback from child pages to parents (from 2.0.0).

 4. Support for custom post types, e.g. FAQ posts, portfolio posts.